sededu/sededu/.jose/paper.md

 # Using SedEdu in the classroom
-Integrating educational infrastructure into the classroom is challenging, in part, due to logistical considerations for installing software; these concerns are alleviated with SedEdu's simple installation procedure, which is described in the project repository documentation.
+Integrating educational infrastructure into the classroom is challenging, in part, due to logistical demand of installing multiple activities and modules; SedEdu provides a single installation that includes modules themselves and infrastructure to manage learning modules and activities.
+SedEdu is installed via Python package managers `pip` and `conda` (described in the project repository documentation), and follows established conventions that make installation straightforward for Python users.

 Most SedEdu modules will be used in a similar manner, so this section provides the reader with a sense for how the SedEdu software and a module have been successfully integrated into a classroom.
 *rivers2stratigraphy* (*r2s*, Figure 2) is an example of a SedEdu module that illustrates basin-scale development of fluvial (i.e., river) stratigraphy via a real-time, rules-based model.
 The model simplifies a real-world system so to run efficiently, and yet produces realistic stratigraphic patterns.